 Scan your WordPress site with Wordfence and Sucuri

-Wordfence is a WordPress security plugin that is effective to remove any type of malware from infected sites.
+Wordfence is a WordPress security plugin that is effective to eliminate any type of malware from infected sites.
 It also provides a website firewall (endpoint protection) to prevent brute force attack and other ongoing attempts.

 To begin, install and activate this plugin.